These days more and more people try to find products that are made with sustainable materials.

 This means that you may want to get a gooseneck kettle.

-To achieve impressive results, you also need a suitable for pour-over coffee grinder, which will provide a consistent grind on coarser settings, and a scale that will help you measure accurately your coffee-to-water ratio.
+To achieve impressive results, you also need a suitable for pour-over coffee grinder, which will provide a consistent grind on coarser settings, and a scale that will help you weigh your coffee-to-water ratio accurately.

 Most importantly – you’re going to need high-quality beans and good water.